IpyZ/netjs/README.md

 - [x] Flushing ip addresses
 - [x] Inheriting addresses from DHCP
 - [x] Changing state of interface
+- [ ] Editing routes
+- [ ] Editing DNS addresses
+- [ ] Saving configuration without any network manager installed (make own manager)
 - [ ] Exporting configuration to netplan and /etc/network.d
-- [ ] Saving configuration without any network manager installed (make own manager)
-- [ ] Editing gateways
-- [ ] Editing DNS addresses
-- [ ] Multi-language Support
 - And more in the future

 <p align="right">(<a href="#readme-top">back to top</a>)</p>